IBM/spring-boot-continuous-delivery/Readme.md

 3. Click on the "LAUNCH" button near the top right of the page to load into the Cloudant DB dashboard.

-4. Once the Cloudant dashboard has finished loading, select the databases tab on the left.
+4. Once the Cloudant DB dashboard has finished loading, select the databases tab on the left.

 <img src="media/OpenDB2.png" width="200">